Megaforce: Production

 It's like no other movie ever made before.
 And the machines we've built are extraordinary.
 There's one other thing.
 Although there's a lot of action, you don't see anyone get killed.
 I think people are beginning to get sick of that kind of thing.
 What we've tried to do here is make an entertaining film with some believable heroes the public can cheer for.

-Barry Bostwick was cast in the lead after the producers saw him on stage in The Pirates of Penzance in Los Angeles.
-Producer Al Ruddy said he and the director had talked to one other actor earlier in the development stage, when the script was more serious.
+Barry Bostwick was cast in the lead as Ace Hunter after the producers saw him on stage in The Pirates of Penzance in Los Angeles.
+Producer Al Ruddy said he and Needham had talked to one other actor earlier in the development stage, when the script was more serious.
 However, then Ruddy "decided I didn't want to do another Dogs of War type movie.
 I wanted this to be more camp, more of a spoof, but still believable.
 Once we'd seen Barry we knew right away he was just right for the part."

 It was the first time Bostwick had received top billing in a film.
 He signed a three-picture deal covering possible sequels.
 He kept the beard he wore for Penzance to "develop a particular look for this guy.
 That way if I want to do other pictures I can just shave it off to look different.
 Anyway it's dead right for this character."

 "We use high technology weapons of the most advanced design", said Bostwick.
 "They're still on the drawing board but they will be in use by the time the movie is out a year later."

-Bostwick claimed the Pentagon "tried to stop the movie" by withholding 40 army tanks needed for the bigger battle sequences because the movie's strike force "was very close to covert CIA strike forces still in existence."
+Bostwick claimed The Pentagon "tried to stop the movie" by withholding 40 army tanks needed for the bigger battle sequences because the movie's strike force "was very close to covert CIA strike forces still in existence."

 "You know what's good about this film?"
 Bostwick later reflected.
 "It's plausible.
 We need an international force like this to keep the peace.
 I wouldn't mind betting that one day there's a real Megaforce operating somewhere in the world."

 The film was shot on location in Nevada.
 It pioneered the use of Introvision, a system that allows actors to walk in and out of photographs instead of sets.
 It was used to create the headquarters for the private army.
 "It's an absolutely phenomenal system", said the film's producer, Al Ruddy of Introvision.
 "There's no way you can get the quality and the speed of delivery at this cost."

 The cars and motorbikes were designed by William Fredrick, who worked on Hooper.
 He delivered them after eight months work and a cost of $1 million but they all actually worked.

 Hal Needham was injured during filming after falling off a motorbike, breaking several ribs and bruising himself.

 The film had no credited costume designer; all the clothes were designed by the toy company Mattel.